kubernetes-sigs/cluster-api/docs/book/src/user/troubleshooting.md

 1. If Node bootstrapping consistently fails and the kubeadm logs are not verbose enough, the `kubeadm` verbosity can be increased via `KubeadmConfigSpec.Verbosity`.

-## Labeling nodes with reserved labels such as `node-role.kubernetes.io` fails with kubeadm error during bootstrap
+## Avoid mislabeling nodes with reserved labels such as `node-role.kubernetes.io` fails with kubeadm error during bootstrap

 Self-assigning Node labels such as `node-role.kubernetes.io` using the kubelet `--node-labels` flag (see `kubeletExtraArgs` in the [CABPK examples](https://github.com/kubernetes-sigs/cluster-api/tree/master/bootstrap/kubeadm))